svey-xyz/site-template/README.md

 Since this template makes use of Nextjs server functionality the most straightforward deployment option is with [Vercel](https://vercel.com).
 For more information on integrating Vercel deployments with your GitHub repo read [here](https://vercel.com/docs/deployments/git#deploying-a-git-repository).

 To enable deployment status previews in your GitHub repo ensure that the Vercel project is setup to integrate with your repo.
 Also ensure that you add all the necessary env variables to the Vercel project.

+## Client Usage

+*More info coming to this section*

+### Making and editing pages
+This template makes heavy use of Sanity's [presentation, and live editing features](https://www.sanity.io/docs/visual-editing-with-next-js-app-router-and-sanity-studio).
+This approach makes editing a breeze with an intuitive, and likely familiar looking, block builder.

 ## Roadmap